jacoblapworth/akahu-sdk-swift/src/react/table.md

 The Table scaffold is a convent way to layout data sets with an *accessible* and *responsive design* mindset.

-The scaffold is broken up into three key components. `import XUITable, { XUITableColumn, XUITableCell } from '@xero/xui/react/table';`
+The scaffold is broken up into three key components.<br />`import XUITable, { XUITableColumn, XUITableCell } from '@xero/xui/react/table';`

 ## Basic